BrownUniversity/terraform-gcp-jupyterhub/README.md

 ## Testing

-This repository uses Kitchen-Terraform to test the terraform modules.
-In the [examples](/examples) directory you can find examples of how each module can be used.
-Those examples are fed to [Test Kitchen](https://kitchen.ci/).
-To install test kitchen, first make sure you have Ruby and bundler installed.
+This repository uses the native terraform tests to test the modules.
+In the [tests](/tests) directory you can find examples of how each module can be used and the test scripts.

 ### Install testing dependencies